Overview

 Add the name of your asset customization; this must be a unique name.

 Once you have made all of the required changes, select Save.
-You can then navigate to the Return On Mitigation dashboard by clicking Go back to dashboard button at the top right of the page to view the updated dashboard.
+You can then navigate to the Return On Mitigation dashboard by clicking the Go to dashboard button at the top right of the page to view the updated dashboard.

 At the bottom of the settings page, you can add more asset customization groups and edit or delete existing ones.